Chick-fil-A: United Kingdom

 A Chick-fil-A operated in Edinburgh during the Spring of 2018.
 On October 10, 2019, Chick-fil-A returned to Europe, with the opening of a store at The Oracle shopping centre in Reading, UK.
 The store closed in March 2020 after The Oracle opted not to continue the lease of the location beyond the six-month pilot period in the face of continued protests over the chain's anti-LGBTQ stance.

 In February 2019, Chick-fil-A opened a store on a 12-month pilot scheme in Aviemore, Scotland.
 The store was closed in January 2020 amidst protests and controversy from locals and customers regarding the chain's former donations to charities supporting anti-LGBT rights causes.
 Chick-fil-A said that they had always planned a short-term stay at the location.

 Later, the company changed some policies, appointing its first head of diversity in 2020, and focused its charitable activities on education and hunger alleviation rather than opponents of same-sex marriage.
 In September 2023, the company planned to open five restaurants in the UK from early 2025, investing over $100M over the following ten years in the UK.
 The chain said that it would apply its charitable policies, including a $25,000 donation to a local organization on opening a Chick-fil-A restaurant and donation of surplus food to local charitable causes, to its UK branches too.

 Chick-fil-A have opened their first full UK restaurant in Lisburn, Northern Ireland in January 2025, followed by a second one in Templepatrick, Northern Ireland in February 2025 under a partnership with Welcome Break, a subsidiary of Applegreen.
 A third location in Leeds, West Yorkshire opened in October 2025.
+Another location in Kingston upon Thames, London opened in March 2026.